MuhammadRizkyRamadhan24/b22-coffeeShop-react-native/README.md

-# Mobile Library App (Coffee Shop)
+# Mobile App (Coffee Shop)

-An online library manager application created using React Native and Redux
+An online coffee shop manager application created using React Native and Redux

 ## Prerequisites
 - Node.js installed on the local machine